 STUDENT NAME DATE

-Please F Print First And Last Name
+Print First And Last Name

 HIGH SCHOOL KACC COURSE SLOT #

-This is a REQUEST ONLY!
-If gran You are responsible to have hom prepared for any test/quizzes on are still deducted. ework completed for the da y of return and be
+You are responsible to have ho ranted, you are required to make up omework completed for the day of re on the day of return.
+Classes with c eturn and be

-THIS FORM MUST BE COMP OFFICE PRIOR TO ABSENCE O TO KACC PRINCIPALS
+THIS FORM MUST BE COM OFFICE PRIOR TO ABSEN IPLETED AND SUBMITTED TO CE(S).
+KACC PRINCIPALS

-Date(s) Of Requested Absence ce:
+Date(s) Of Requested Abse nce:

 Reason for Request:

-Field Trip Sports Event Authorized College Visitati Schoo a / Musical / Band Event ol Assembly
+Field Trip Sports Event Authorized College Visita School Asse sical / Band Event mbly

-Other: Provide details below, ple family vacations cannot be considerable
+please note, appointments for medi sidered as Pre-Arranged Absences a

-Signatures Required: The foll to the KACC Principals Office. owing signatures must be o btained before submitting
+Signatures Required: The f to the KACC Principals Office. following signatures must be obtained ed before submitting

-Requesting Teacher or Princi pal Student
+Requesting Teacher or Prin ncipal St udent

-KACC Instructor Parent/Guardian
+KACC Instructor Parer nt/Guardian

-Approved Date Returned to KACC
+Approved Da te Returned to KACC

-Not Approved · KACC Principal
+Not Approved KACC C Principal